AmrDeveloper/GQL/docs/index.md

-SELECT name, email FROM commits ORDER BY name DES SELECT name, email FROM commits WHERE name contains "gmail" ORDER BY name SELECT * FROM commits WHERE name.lower = "amrdeveloper"
+SELECT name, email FROM commits ORDER BY name DES SELECT name, email FROM commits WHERE name contains "gmail" ORDER BY name SELECT * FROM commits WHERE name.lower = "amrdeveloper" SELECT name FROM commits GROUP By name
+SELECT name FROM commits GROUP By name having name = "AmrDeveloper"

 SELECT * FROM branches
 SELECT * FROM branches WHERE ishead = "true"